-Inverters and inverter step-up transformer skids, including associated piling, will be removed and shipped off site for eventual reuse or disposal.
+Inverters and inverter step-up transformer skids, including associated piling, will be removed and will be shipped off site for eventual reuse or disposal.
 The piles and associated foundations will be removed from the site and disposed or recycled.

-Underground (where they are less than 1 m below grade) and above ground collector cables will be removed.
+Underground collector cables will be removed where they are less than 1 m below grade.

-All work to decommission the overhead / underground (where less than 1 m below original grade) connection line would be conducted within the boundaries of the Project and Cornwall Centre Road municipal road allowance.
-The Proponent is responsible for decommissioning up to the Point of Common Coupling, after which point the infrastructure is owned by Hydro One.
+All work to decommission the overhead / underground (where less than 1 m below grade) connection line would be conducted within the boundaries of the Project and municipal road allowance.